ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.yahka/README.md

 * (jw) fixed a bug where the adapter crashes if a state does not exist
 * (jw) added io functions for HomeMatic dimmers ([#30](https://github.com/jensweigele/ioBroker.yahka/issues/30) and [#75](https://github.com/jensweigele/ioBroker.yahka/issues/75))
 * (jw) fixed a bug where adapter didn't start anymore when using the conversion function "inverse" ([#98](https://github.com/jensweigele/ioBroker.yahka/issues/98))
-* (jw) updated to latest HAP-NodeJS library to support TV services and characteristics (available since iOS 12.2 beta 1)<br>Note: that's still in development, not all services are working correctly.
+* (jw) updated to a latest HAP-Node.js library to support TV services and characteristics (available since iOS 12.2 beta 1)<br>Note: that's still in development, not all services are working correctly.
 For more information see:  ([#89](https://github.com/jensweigele/ioBroker.yahka/issues/89))

 ### 0.9.0 (2019-01-24)
-* (jw) added more services and characteristics (from https://github.com/homespun/hap-nodejs-community-types)
+* (jw) added more services and characteristics (from https://github.com/homespun/hap-Node.js-community-types)
 * (jw) improved admin interface to support individual editors for IO/Conversion functions
 * (jw) added new conversion function "script" which adds the ability to run JavaScript functions as conversion functions
 * (jw) fixed a bug in the scaleInt and scaleFloat methods (thanks to balzreber)